Ludlow, Massachusetts: Culture

+Government

+Ludlow is governed by a representative town meeting, its legislative body, and an executive body made up of a five-person Board of Selectmen and a town administrator.
+Fifteen town meeting representatives are elected to three-year terms from each of the town's six precincts.
+An additional twenty representatives at-large come from the Board of Selectmen, moderator, town clerk, treasurer, collector, counsel, highway surveyor, and the chair of any board or commission established in the town.
+From incorporation until 1930, the town was governed by an open town meeting and Board of Selectmen.

 Education

 The town is served by two public elementary schools, East Street School and Harris Brook Elementary School.
 Previously students attended elementary school based on their residence, but starting with the 2009–2010 school year a reorganization plan took effect in which preschool, Kindergarten and First Grade attend East Street, and grades 2–5 attend Harris Brook.
 There is one public middle school, Paul R. Baird Middle School, and Ludlow High School is the town's only public high school.

 The town also features St. John the Baptist, a private school serving grades K–8 affiliated with St. Elizabeth Parish.
 The nearest vocational high school is Pathfinder High School in Palmer.

 The nearest community colleges are Springfield Technical Community College and Holyoke Community College.
 The nearest state universities are the University of Massachusetts Amherst and Westfield State University.
-The nearest private colleges from the center of Ludlow are Western New England University, American International College, and Springfield College, all in Springfield.
+The nearest private colleges from the center of Ludlow are Western New England University, American International College, and Springfield College, all in Springfield, as well as Our Lady of the Elms College in Chicopee.